Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Proxy Settings

-If your AppDynamics controller is behind proxy, ConfigMyApp lets you specify the Proxy Host and Port.
+If your AppDynamics controller is behind a proxy, ConfigMyApp lets you specify the Proxy Host and Port.
 Proxy authentication is not supported.

 <b> Run time Paramaters</b>
 `./start.sh -c http://appd-cx.com -a API_Gateway -u appd -p appd --use-proxy 	--proxy-url="10.3.5.9" --proxy-port 8080`